wmo-im/wis2box-training/documentation/docs/practical-sessions/datasets-with-access-control.md

 Make sure that you are connected to the MQTT-broker of your wis2box-instance using MQTT Explorer.
 You can use the public credentials `everyone/everyone` to connect to the broker.

-Ensure you have a web browser open with the wis2box-webapp for your instance by going to `http://<your-host>/wis2box-webapp`, open another tab with the wis2box-ui at `http://<your-host>/wis2box-ui`.
+Ensure you have a web browser open with the wis2box-webapp for your instance by going to `http://<your-host>/wis2box-webapp`.

 ## create a new dataset with data-policy 'recommended'